-The chance of rejection is now very high and, at that point, cardholders would be left repaying their debt at a very high interest rate until, and if, they could find another 0% deal.
+With the chance of rejection very high, cardholders would be left repaying their debt at a very high interest rate until, and if, they could find another 0% deal.

-Those with a poor credit history or who are fairly new to credit are especially vulnerable and the balance transfer market is a particularly tough nut to crack.
+Those with a poor credit history or who are fairly new to credit are especially vulnerable to problems within the balance transfer market.

 To get the most out of this market, it is advisable for prospective applicants to carefully consider the pros and cons of 0% balance transfers and life of balance transfers, and analyse how the monthly repayments would fit into their household budget.

 The aim is to reduce overall debt burden, so always keep this in mind.